schappim/mBot-Gitbook/demonstration-of-mblockly.md

 The problem here is that the keypad provided input a number only allows whole numbers, known as integers to be entered.
 If you need to introduce a smaller wait, say for 0.25 seconds, you can’t do it, since there’s no decimal point on the keypad.
 This is inconvenient, but there is a workaround.

-We can click on the "Math" tab and take from there some mathematical function, like the division block in the code, and place it inside the wait block.
+We can click on the "Math" tab and take from there some mathematical function, like the division block in the program, and place it inside the wait block.
 Type "1" in the first numerical parameter of the arithmetic function block, select division for the function type, and type "5" for the second numerical parameter.
 This gives "0.25" for the wait time, which is what we want here.

 **Remember**: If you need to delete a block, just drag and drop it in the dustbin that will appear on the left edge of the screen.

-And this is what the code does: it sets the LEDs to red, then waits for 0.25 seconds, then sets the LEDs to green, again waits for 0.25 seconds, then sets the LEDs to blue, again waits for 0.25 seconds, and this process repeats itself over and over again.
+And this is what the program does: it sets the LEDs to red, then waits for 0.25 seconds, then sets the LEDs to green, again waits for 0.25 seconds, then sets the LEDs to blue, again waits for 0.25 seconds, and this process repeats itself over and over again.

 To test it just tap on "Go" and you will able to see the program run, one instruction after the other, and both the LEDs switching from one colour to the other, waiting in between one quarter of a second, every time.